ckeditor/ckeditor5/packages/ckeditor5-widget/docs/framework/guides/deep-dive/widget-internals.md

 	<button>Click!</button>
 </div>
 ```
-In the above template events dispatched from the button, which is placed inside `<div>` containing `data-cke-ignore-events` attribute, will be ignored in default event handlers.
+In the above template events dispatched from the button, which is placed inside `<div>` containing `data-cke-ignore-events` attribute, will be ignored by default event handlers.